jordicat/flutter_google_maps_clustering_sample/README.md

-# Flutter google maps clusttering sample
+# Flutter google maps clustering sample

 A new Flutter project.